mar10/nutree/docs/sphinx/ug_search_and_navigate.rst

     for node in tree.iterator(method=IterMethod.POST_ORDER):
         ...

+    # Walk a branch (not including the root node)
+    for n in node:
+        ...

-    # Walk a branch, starting at a distinct node
+    # Walk a branch (including the root node)
+    for n in node.iterator(add_self=True):
+        ...

+    # Keep in mind that iterators are generators, so at times we may need
+    to materialize:
     res = list(node.iterator(add_self=True))